ssin610/Quinzical/README.md

 # File setup

+assignment-3-and-project-team-01/

+	--- README.md 	(Instructions about the game, PLEASE READ IT !!!)

+	--- run	(To excute the game, run this bash script)

+	--- Quinzical/ (The main game source folder, PLEASE DO NOT DELETE ANY FILE IN HERE!!!)
-Quinzical ----- backup/		(All question files as backup)
+		----- backup/		(All question files as backup)
- 	   ----  bin/
+ 	   	----- bin/
  	   	----- cat/ 		(Please Put all question txt files in this folder, following the same formate as the original files)
  	   	----- src/		(All project code is in this folder)
  	   	----- build.fxbuild
- 	   ----- run.sh 		(To excute the game, run this script)
+ 	   	----- run.sh 		(Run this script can excute the game)
  	   	----- (All other files generated during the game are not recommanded to be modified)

 # Troubleshoot

+- Error Messeage: bash: ./run: Permission denied Please open the terminal and type: chmod +x run

 - If the game cannot start properly, please open the run.sh in Qunzical/ and do the following:
 	Change the following line:
 		java --module-path /usr/share/java/lib --add-modules javafx.controls,javafx.media,javafx.base,javafx.fxml -jar Quinzical.jar